sarukeshray/sign-language-translator-mvp/README.md

-This is just a python outline (MVP) for the project
+This is a MVP(Most Viable product) of the main project